Ultimate Longevity Bible

 Influence

 Kirkland’s lab essentially founded the senolytic field as a translational discipline.
 The SCAP framework guides ongoing senolytic-drug discovery and clinical-trial design.
+His careful staged approach — pre-clinical to first-in-human pilot to larger trials — is now the template other geroscience translational efforts follow.

 Related entries